grosenicklab/GraphNet/README.md

 ## GRAPHNET for graph-regularized sparse regression and classification.

-This Pythonic and Cythonic code implements the algorithms discussed in
+This Pythonic and Cythonic code is an in-progress rehabilitation of code that implements the algorithms discussed in

 https://www.sciencedirect.com/science/article/pii/S1053811912012487